eclipse-glsp/glsp-theia-integration/examples/workflow-theia/README.md

 ## Theia Version compatibility

-This package is currently only compatible with Theia up to Version 1.4.0.
+This package is currently compatible with Theia 1.20.0.
+Newer 1.xx versions should work as well, unless a breaking change has been published.

 ## More information